 |A.No.5 - 0-6-0T - Kitson & Co - 1883 - Static Exhibit|

 This 0-6-0 saddle tank was built in 1939 as works number 1979 by Peckett & Sons of Bristol for Ashington Coal Company which operated one of Britain's most extensive colliery railway systems.
 In 1939, two identical locomotives were delivered to one of Peckett's standard designs and they received the names Ashington No.5 & Ashington No.6.
 The former spent her entire industrial career on the railway for which she was built.
 In 1969 she was sold by the National Coal Board to North Norfolk Preserved Railway because the Ashington system was dieselised.
 However, she returned to Northumberland in 1991 and was repainted into the "as delivered to Ashington Colliery" livery.
 The loco was additionally named Jackie Milburn in honour of the local football hero.
-ACC5 is currently (Feb 2019) in the workshop awaiting repairs to the bottom end.
+ACC5 is currently (Oct 2019) in the workshop undergoing a mechanical overhaul.

 |Ashington No.5 - 0-6-0ST - Peckett & Sons - 1939 - Under Overhaul|

 No.401 was one of a class of three built for the Steel Company of Wales in 1951 to an advanced specification designed to provide a low maintenance competitor to the diesel shunters emerging.
 As such it had many advanced features not seen on other industrial steam locomotives.
 It was sold to Austin Motor Co.
 Ltd., of Longbridge, Birmingham in 1957 before passing in 1973 to the developing West Somerset Railway.
 Once it became surplus to larger locomotives there, the Stephenson Railway Museum purchased 2994 and repainted it from "Kermit the frog" green to a black livery similar to a NER style, and named after local MP Thomas Burt.
 It remained in regular use until 2009 when it was withdrawn from service, requiring major firebox repairs.
 After a lengthy boiler and bottom end overhaul 401 re-entered service in April 2019.

 |No.401 - 0-6-0ST - Bagnall - 1953 - Operational|